Chart Color Schemes

 Residential development activity is lower than average in Bondi - Tamarama - Bronte according to AreaSearch's national comparison of local real estate markets

-Bondi-Tamarama-Bronte averaged approximately 29 new dwelling approvals per year.
-Over the past five financial years (FY-21 to FY-25), 146 homes were approved, with an additional 18 approved in FY-26 so far.
-On average, 2.1 people moved to the area annually for each new home constructed between FY-21 and FY-25, indicating strong demand that supports property values.
+Bondi-Tamarama-Bronte has averaged approximately 29 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25.
+A total of 146 homes were approved during this period, with an additional 18 approved in FY-26 so far.
+On average, around 2.1 people have moved to the area per new home constructed each year over these five years.

-This focus on higher-density living creates more affordable entry points for downsizers, investors, and first-home buyers.
-However, new construction favours detached housing more than current patterns suggest (16.0% at Census), demonstrating ongoing robust demand for family homes despite increasing density pressures.
-The location has approximately 711 people per dwelling approval, indicating an established market.
-Future projections show Bondi-Tamarama-Bronte adding 737 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+The location currently has approximately 711 people per dwelling approval, indicating an established market.
+According to the latest AreaSearch quarterly estimate, Bondi-Tamarama-Bronte is projected to add 737 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development